-‘Young and the Restless’ Spoilers: Ashley Is Not An Abbott!
-Marla Adams Returns May 3
+‘Young and the Restless’ Spoilers: Marla Adams Returns May 3

-The Young and the Restless spoilers dropped a huge bomb that Marla Adams will be back on the show May 3 playing Dina Mergeron who will reveal that Ashley is not a real Abbott!
+The Young and the Restless spoilers dropped a huge bomb that Marla Adams will be back on the show May 3 playing Dina Mergeron.
+After her return, she will reveal that Ashley is not a real Abbott!

 Ashley’s not an Abbott.

-The Young and the Restless spoilers revealed that Ashley (Eileen Davidson) and Jack (Peter Bergman) will think about the good times they had with their mother in an upcoming episode.
+The Young and the Restless spoilers reveal that Ashley (Eileen Davidson) and Jack (Peter Bergman) will think about the good times they had with their mother in an upcoming episode.

 These memories will serve as a prerequisite for Marla Adams’ return to The Young and the Reckless on May 3.

-Adams will come back as Dina Mergeron who is also Traci’s (Beth Maitland) mother.
+Adams will come back as Dina Mergeron, who is also Traci’s (Beth Maitland) mother.
 Jack and Ashley’s sister may end up being a part of the family drama as well.

-Young and the Restless fans are excited about Dina’s return and she is sure to cause some trouble once she gets back to Genoa City.
+Young and the Restless fans are excited about Dina’s return, and she is sure to cause some trouble once she gets back to Genoa City.
 It may be revealed that John (Jerry Douglas) was not Ashley’s real father, which means she is not an Abbott!
 Young and the Restless viewers know that Jack and a few others know the truth about Ashley, but Dina may come back and spill the secret to everyone.

 Her secret’s been at risk before.

-Ashley knows she is not a real Abbott but she wants to keep living a lie.
+In the past, Victor (Eric Braeden) threatened to expose the truth.
+Ashley knows she is not a real Abbott, but she wants to keep living a lie.
 Will everyone else find out that Ashley was a product of a secret affair?

 Young and the Restless spoilers hinted that if Hilary (Mishael Morgan) finds out about Ashley, she will surely tell the whole town, according to CelebDirtyLaundry.